About

 Neurobiology 221 Scientific Communication

 While NeuroBlitz is a great opportunity to earn experience in communicating, we strongly encourage graduate students seek formal instruction to develop their skill.
 Each year, Dr. Marcelo Wood and Dr. Craig Stark teach an all-inclusive graduate class on scientific communication.
-Click on the following for a sample syllabus, school of Biology course catalogue, or to contact the professors (Wood & Stark)
+Click on the following for school of Biology course catalogue, or to contact the professors (Wood & Stark)

 Coordinators